dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 Cache design generally considers these two factors:
 • Temporal locality: A memory location that has been recently accessed is likely to be accessed again.
 • Spatial locality: A memory location near one that has recently been accessed is likely to be accessed again.

+## Trees

+A general tree data structure is composed of nodes with children nodes.
+The first/top node is called the root node.
+We will explore many different types of trees such as binary trees, binary search trees, and self-balancing binary search trees.
+First, we will cover what trees are and how they are structured.
+Then, we will cover methods of traversing the tree data structure in detail.
+Finally, we will learn about binary search trees and self-balancing binary search trees to understand how to store easily searchable data.

+## Binary Trees

+A binary tree is a type of tree that has only two children nodes: left and right.

+## Tree Traversal

+Traversal through an array is simple: you access the tree using the index and increment the index until the index reaches the size limit.
+With trees, the left and right pointers have to be followed in order to go through every element in the tree.
+There are various ways to do this, of course; the most popular traversal techniques are `pre-order traversal`, `post-­ order traversal`, `in-order traversal`, and `level-order traversal`.